nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Examples:**

 - `add team CS2103T` will create a new team by the name of "CS2103T"
-- `add team CS2102 -d "Database Systems"` will create a new team by the name of "CS2102" and "Database Systems" as description
+- `add team CS2102 -d "Database Systems"` will create a new team with the name "CS2102" and description "Database Systems"

 #### Edit current team: `edit team`

-You discussed the group name with your team members, and they do not like the name you proposed!
-They prefer it to be something cooler instead.
-Not to worry, you are able to edit the details of your current team.
-Once you decided on better team name and a better description, key in `edit team -n <TEAM_NAME> -d <TEAM_DESCRIPTION>` and the details your [currently selected team](#current-team-section) will be edited.
+After a while, your group decides to change its team name.
+Not to worry, you are able to edit both, the name and the description, of a team.
+Once you decide on the new team name and description, key in `edit team -n <TEAM_NAME> -d <TEAM_DESCRIPTION>` and the details your
+[currently selected team](#current-team-section) will be edited.

 The `edit team` command allows you to edit the details your currently selected team.